chriswessels/meteor-tupperware/README.md

 ## Running your app image

 The root process of the image will be set to the Node.js entrypoint for your Meteor application, so you can pass runtime settings straight into `docker run -e`, or bake them into your image with `ENV` directives in your Dockerfile.

 Node.js will listen on port 80 inside the container, but you can bind this to any port on the host.
+You can also specify a different internal port if you need to like this:

+    FROM    quay.io/chriswessels/meteor-tupperware
+    ENV     PORT=8080

 Example of passing options into `docker run` at runtime: